Yetunde79/new-client-web-dev-ques/README.md

 8. What features do you want your website do have?

-9. How will you record your results? o	(ex.
-The amount of new enquiries they get. o	Number of signups for the site’s free trial. o	Number of signups for a FREE eBook. o	Number of users of the site’s forum. o	Number of sales. o	Customer’s average order size. o	Amount of traffic. o	Level of activity on the site’s blog. o	Number of social media (Facebook / Twitter) followers
+9. How will you record your results?
+- (ex.
+The amount of new enquiries they get.
+  -o	Number of signups for the site’s free trial.
+  -o	Number of signups for a FREE eBook.
+  -o	Number of users of the site’s forum.
+  -o	Number of sales.
+  -o	Customer’s average order size.
+  -o	Amount of traffic.
+  -o	Level of activity on the site’s blog.
+  -o	Number of social media (Facebook / Twitter) followers

 10. Do you already have online, and offline materials created for their business?